With God anything is possible!

 All the people were then told to assemble on a mountain called Carmel.

-The priests of the false god Baal were to come onto the mountain as well.
+The priests of the false god Baal were to come up the mountain as well.

 There were four hundred and fifty of these priests, but Elijah was the